-Figure 2-20 Bike Lane
+Bike Lane

 A designated area on a street for use by bicyclists to provide more predictable and controlled movements by bicyclists and motorists.
-This area is a minimum 4-foot-wide bike lane delineated by a white stripe.
+This area is a minimum 4 foot wide bike lane delineated by a white stripe.
 This width is exclusive of curb & gutter, unless the gutter is a fully integrated pan the full width of the bike lane.
-Distinguished by pavement markings and/or signage.
-A bike lane should include a 2-foot-wide buffer to provide a more visible barrier between the travel lane and bike lane where possible.
+Distinguished by signage and/or pavement markings.
+A bike lane may include a 2 foot wide buffer to provide a more visible barrier between the travel lane and bike lane.
 This buffer may be a white stripe, specialty paving, or landscape.

-A street that is specifically designated for bike use through pavement markings and/or signage.
-There are no special lane strippings.
+A street that is specifically designated for bike use through signage.
+There are no special lane markings.
 Bicycle traffic shares the roadway with motor vehicles.
 Pavement width should be greater on these roads.
 Special regulation may be enacted and posted along such facilities to control motor vehicle speeds or restrict parking to enhance bicycling safety.
 Bicyclists must accommodate motorist and pedestrian crossflows at driveways and intersections.
-No bike routes are formally identified in this plan, although the preferred option for McDonald Drive east of Invergordon Road is to use bike sharrows to show the Bike Route.
+No bike routes are formally identified in this plan.
+Although, the prefered option for McDonald Drive east of Invergordon Road is to use bike sharrows instead of Bike Lanes.